Understanding the Different Types of Water

-Grey water typically comes from appliances like toilets, washing machines, or sub-pump backups.
-Because consuming or coming in contact with grey water can be harmful it is important that you use proper protective equipment when cleaning up damage caused by grey water.
+Gray water typically comes from appliances like toilets, washing machines, or sub-pump backups.
+Because consuming or coming in contact with gray water can be harmful it is important that you use proper protective equipment when cleaning up damage caused by gray water.

 Water Damage Tips for Homeowners

 Water damage and mold can be a homeowner’s worst nightmare, and you might not even realize it is there until it is too late.
 Without the proper knowledge these things can seriously damage your home and leave you wishing you had taken the proper precautions before it was too late.

 Identify the Origin of the Water Damage

 The first step in your water and mold damage cleanup process should be identifying the origin of the water damage and eradicating it.
 Common causes of residential water damage include leaking or bursting pipes, malfunctioning household appliances, HVAC systems malfunctioning, or heavy rains or floods in your area.
 If you are unable to identify the source of your water or mold damage you may want to find a professional in the area who specializes in water damage and mold removal and can give you a complimentary estimate.